 Small brands which see the most success are focussed on storytelling – you have to tell a story and position your brand as a real person to build quality connections.

 SMBs can share shorter, snappier content in-feed, but use platform features such as IGTV and Instagram Stories to continue the story in a more suitable format, without taking them off the platform itself.
+Creating memes can be effective to engage your audience with fun and easy to digest content.

 -